UCL-MIRSG/ansible-collection-infra/roles/install_python/README.md

 `pip_packages`: list of Python packages to be installed by pip.
 This defaults to `[]`.

-## Dependencies

-There are no Ansible-Galaxy dependencies for this role.

 ## Example Playbook

 This role will install Python on a managed host.
 To used this role, add it to the list of roles in a play: